This website currently has over 3,356 Government Campgrounds Listed. These are some of the most beautiful or interesting places to visit in the US.

 Bumper Pull: Most common type of trailer hitch found on campers, travel trailers and utility trailers.
 Utilizing 1 7/8", 2", or 2 5/16" ball sizes.

 5th Wheel Hitch: Type of hitch found on large travel trailers.
-These hitches are designed up to manage a 20Klbs capacity load.
+These hitches are designed to manage upto a 20Klbs capacity load.
 This type of hitch distributes the load directly over the tow vehicle's rear axle making it a much more stable option over the bumper pull.
 Generally 5th wheel hitches are much costlier with new prices starting $600 for the hitch itself.
 These hitches require some mainanence as some of the surfaces are greased.Boondocking: camping for free, whether in a parking lot, a remote wooded location; boondocking can be risky and because of its impromptu nature, improper investigation of land use, and/or premissions are bypassed which can make it illegal, or in somecases unsafe; usually implies off-grid status; boondocking is for the most adventerous campers only

 Camper: a person that is camping; a vehicle which provides utility for sustaining human life; the mobility of such vehicles is the epitome of technological utility; travel trailer;